MatuaDoc/OnslowCollege.github.io/12dtc/programming/functions-basic.md

 ---
 title: Functions
-learning_intentions: ["Reduce repeated code with functions", "Define a function", "Make the function return a value"]
+learning_intentions: ["Reduce repeated code with functions", "Define a function", "Call a function", "Modify a global value"]
-success_criteria: ["You have defined a function", "You have made the function return a value"]
+success_criteria: ["You have defined a function", "You have called the function", "Calling the function has modified a global value"]
 ---

 # Functions